Ottawa station: Air France - KLM

+Connecting services

-Public transit
+Public transit connections

-Ottawa station connects to local OC Transpo public transportation through the adjacent Tremblay station, located northwest of the main entrance.
-Tremblay is a stop on the Confederation Line of Ottawa's O-Train light rail system and also serves neighbourhood bus services.
+Tremblay station is located adjacent to Ottawa station, and is served by Line 1 of Ottawa's O-Train light rail system.

-Intercity bus

-Ontario Northland

-Ottawa station is served by one bus daily on Ontario Northland's routes 501 and 502, which follow Ontario Highway 17 to Sudbury via North Bay.

-Orléans Express

-Orléans Express services between Gatineau, Kirkland and Montreal run daily from Ottawa station.

-Orléans Express schedule as of 13 June 2022:

-Pick-up only from Les Promenades Gatineau to Ottawa station.
-Drop-off only from Kirkland to Montreal. *Limited stops at Kirkland and Montréal–Trudeau International Airport.

 Auto

 A taxi stand is located outside the main entrance and a Discount Car & Truck Rentals automated kiosk is available immediately inside the main entrance doors.

-330 surface lot parking spaces are managed by Indigo Parking.
+Indigo Parking manages 330 surface lot parking spaces.
 The lot is controlled by an automated, gated system; hourly and monthly rates are available.
 Inside the lot there is a small electric vehicle charging station.

 Bicycle access

-Ottawa station is connected to the Capital Pathway bike path system.
-This makes it somewhat possible to travel most of the way downtown using multi-use paths, dedicated bike lanes or less busy roads.
+Ottawa station is connected to the Capital Pathway system.

-A path just to the north of Tremblay station connects to the Rideau River Pathway, which provides a slightly longer but easier northbound/westbound route to the city core via Lower Town.
+A path located just 250 meters north of Tremblay station connects to the Rideau River Pathway, which provides a slightly longer but easier northbound/westbound route to the city core via Lower Town.
 Crossing the Rideau River Pedestrian/Cycling Bridge offers a shorter but slightly more complicated westbound route via Sandy Hill, uOttawa and the Rideau Canal Eastern or Western Pathway.
 Either route requires a 20–30 minute ride.

-The Max Keeping Pedestrian Bridge north of the station allows cycling and connects the station to the Overbrook and Vanier neighbourhoods on the other side of Highway 417.
-It also provides access to Coventry Road and the St. Laurent Centre to the east.
+The Max Keeping Pedestrian Bridge, located 400 meters north of the station, allows cycling and connects the station to the Overbrook and Vanier neighbourhoods on the other side of Highway 417.
+It also provides access to Coventry Road and the St. Laurent Centre to the east and Ottawa Stadium Raymond Chabot Grant Thornton Park, which is the home of the Ottawa Titans Frontier League minor league baseball team.

-Cycle paths and lanes in Ottawa are mostly used during the more temperate months of the year, but a few are plowed in the winter as part of a winter cycling network.

-OC Transpo allows bikes to be brought on board the Confederation Line at Tremblay Station and Via Rail allows them as checked luggage on some trains for an additional fee when checked up to an hour prior to departure.